Teasotea/TextSummarization/README.md

 ```

 ## Transformers Summarizer and Text Ranking Approach Details
- 1) Launch pretrained Transformer Summarizing models, compare their perfomence:
+ 1) Launch pre-trained Transformer Summarizing models, compare their performance:
    * Bert2bert Model `rubert-base-cased`
-   * T5 pretrained on Telegram dataset `rut5-base`
+   * T5 pre-trained on Telegram dataset `rut5-base`
-   * T5 pretrained on Gazeta.ru dataset `rut5-base`
+   * T5 pre-trained on Gazeta.ru dataset `rut5-base`
- T5 pretrained on Telegram dataset model shows the best result.
+ T5 pre-trained on the Telegram dataset model shows the best result.
  2) Build Vector Representations of sentences with SentenceTransformer `Distiluse-base-multilingual-cased`
- 3) Build similarity matrix (using cosine similarity) and rank sentences by their importance in the context
+ 3) Build a similarity matrix (using cosine similarity) and rank sentences by their importance in the context
  4)  Analyze and compare results with human-made summaries, which could be found here:  ([nbviewer](https://raw.githubusercontent.com/Teasotea/textSummarization/main/data/evaluation_summary_all.txt)) with ROUGE metric

-### Results:

 ### How to use: